microsoft/react-native-devblog/blogposts/2025-01-27-2025-new-architecture-on-76-and-77.md

 cpp-app: For React Native Windows Applications (New Architecture, C++, Win32, Hermes)
 cpp-lib: For React Native Windows Turbo Modules (New Architecture, C++)

+These templates can be easily used with the react-native init-windows CLI command: `yarn react-native init-windows --template <TemplateName> --overwrite`

 In version 0.77, we further refined these templates, updating CLI commands like `autolink-windows` and `init-windows` to adapt their behavior based on the template used to create the application.

 Check out the full list of supported templates [here](https://microsoft.github.io/react-native-windows/docs/init-windows-cli#templates).